Dyson Gen5 Detect vs. V15 Detect

 Ergonomic Comparison

-The Dyson V15 Detect wins this category because of the Gen5 Detect’s added weight with its heavier battery.
+The Dyson V15 Detect wins this category due to the Gen5 Detect’s added weight, which comes from its heavier battery.

-The Gen5 Detect unit weighs 4 pounds and 15.7 ounces, a few ounces heavier than the V15 Detect, which weighs 4 pounds and 8.4 ounces.
+The Gen5 Detect unit weighs 4 pounds and 15.7 ounces, slightly heavier than the V15 Detect at 4 pounds and 8.4 ounces.

-Even if 7.5 ounces doesn’t sound like a lot, it matters for cordless vacuums, especially if you’re using these machines for vacuuming upholstery.
+Even if 7.5 ounces doesn’t sound like much, it matters for cordless vacuums, especially if you’re using them for upholstery.

 Interface Comparison